1st Edition

 Catalina Ortiz is a Colombian urbanist, Professor of Critical Urban Pedagogy and Director of Urban Lab at the Bartlett Faculty of the Built Environment, University College London, United Kingdom, and an editor of Urban Studies, working on spatial justice, decolonial urban theory, and creative methodologies.

 Chandrima Mukhopadhyay is an Independent Consultant, working on southern theory, climate action, and mobility.
 She has taught Urban Politics and Governance.
 She was MIT-UTM Malaysia Sustainable Cities Program fellow.
-She is editor of Regional Studies, Regional Science, and Regional Studies Association Fellow.
+She is the editor of Regional Studies, Regional Science, and a Regional Studies Association Fellow.

 "Rare collections are able to both insist on the importance of a conceptual field while listening deeply to its critiques and debates in a way that moves us collectively forward.
 This is one such collection.
 Sharp, necessary, and contemporary, it holds on to the ethic of southern inquiry and begins the next generation of its articulation and expansion."Gautam Bhan, India Institute of Human Settlements